fahad101/trivium-lyrics-analysis/README.md

 ![sentiment_screenshot](https://github.com/hrazo7/trivium-lyrics-analysis/blob/master/terminal_screenshots/sent_analysis_results.png)

 The results from the `lexical_diversity()` function were probably the results that surprised me the most.
-They all came out to have fairly similar scores for this too. the Trivium EP came out with the highest score but I suspect this is because it has significantly less songs than the rest of the albums.
+They all came out to having fairly similar scores for this too.
+The album Trivium EP came out with the highest score but I suspect this is because it has significantly less songs than the rest of the albums.
 I personally thought Shogun would have the highest score because the lyrics mention many characters and references from Greek mythology.
 I figured this would have diversified the corpus quite a bit.
 The structure of the songs in this album also differ greatly from the rest in my opinion, which is also why I thought it would have gotten a higher score.

 ![lex_div](https://github.com/hrazo7/trivium-lyrics-analysis/blob/master/terminal_screenshots/lex_div_results.png)